Social Psychology Network

 • Media Contact

-John Rempel (also at St. Jerome's) and I have enjoyed a productive collaboration as we elaborate and test Amoebic Self Theory (AST), which asserts that a person's sense of self is constructed and maintained via a multidimensional psychological boundary analogous to the enclosing, protective membrane of a one-celled organism.
-Our first series of papers focused on the self-protection aspect; we have recently completed a new series of studies that focus on the self-expansion or "engulfment" aspect, which appears rife with problematic social implications.
-We also continue to bulk up on research testing some of our ideas concerning love and hate before once again subjecting it to the peer-review gauntlet.
+(2) The Self – Most of this work has focused on elaborating and testing Amoebic Self Theory (AST), which asserts that a person's sense of self is constructed and maintained via a multidimensional psychological boundary analogous to the enclosing, protective membrane of a one-celled organism.
+With my colleague John Rempel, the first series of papers focused on the self-protection aspect; we have also explored the self-expansion or "engulfment" aspect, which appears rife with problematic social implications.

-Hopefully, the net result of all of these explorations is an incrementally better understanding of some of life's "big" issues.
+Hopefully, the net result of all this is an incrementally better understanding of some of life's "big" issues.
+That would be swell.

 Primary Interests: